1. Legal Framework Differentiating Employees from Independent Contractors

 So which circumstances (elements) in addition to any instruction right of the (potential) employer are relevant to determine whether a worker can be qualified as an employee or as an independent worker?
 Relevant circumstances include, but are not limited to:

-• the nature of the remuneration;
+- the amount of this remuneration;

 b.
 General Differences in Tax and Social Security Laws